ismasan/plumb/README.md

 Doubled = Types::Integer.multiply_by(2)
 Doubled.parse(2) # 4

-# Tryin to apply this policy to a non Integer will raise an exception
+# Trying to apply this policy to a non Integer will raise an exception
 DoubledString = Types::String.multiply_by(2) # raises error
 ```